9-Euro-Ticket: Debate and plans about possible successor

-49 euro monthly ticket (planned)
+49 euro monthly ticket

 On 13 October 2022, the transport ministers of the federal states and Federal Transport Minister Wissing announced that they had agreed on a successor ticket dubbed Deutschlandticket, which is expected to be available from January 2023 and cost 49 euros per month.
-However, the financing is still somewhat unclear, as the states demanded the federal government to contribute more money.
+At this time, the financing scheme remained unclear, as the states demanded the federal government to contribute more money.

 At the end of November 2022, the transport ministers reaffirmed the commitment to the monthly ticket for 49 euros and it is planned to start in April 2023, an earlier start already in January was considered too timely for implementation.
-But there is still opposition from the local and regional transportation services like the Munich MVV that want more refunding from the federal and the state governments.
+But the planned start has been further delayed by one month as there was still opposition from the local and regional transportation services like the Munich MVV that wanted more refunding from the federal and the state governments.

+On 31 March 2023, the Bundesrat approved the bill passed by the Bundestag for a nationwide ticket for local and regional public transportation at a monthly price of 49 euros.

+The monthly tickets started in May 2023, but can only be purchased by subscription.
+There are no traditional paper cards for the subscription – with the possible exception of the start-up phase; the users have to authenticate digitally (either via smartphone app or chip card).

 Berlin successor

-Berlin offers a 29€ ticket for October, November and December 2022.
-It is only available as part of a one-year subscription, with right to cancel after three months.
-The fare reduction (from 86€) is paid for by the state of Berlin.
+Berlin offered a €29 ticket for October, November and December 2022.
+It was only available as part of a one-year subscription, with the right to cancel after three months.
+The fare reduction (from €86) was paid for by the state of Berlin.